Pure Point Diffraction and Mean, Besicovitch and Weyl Almost Periodicity: Introduction

-In a companion article we study mean, Besicovitch, and Weyl almost periodicity for general dynamical systems \cite{LSS}.

-This article is organized as follows: In Section~ \ref{sec-key-player}, we present the setting and discuss the necessary concepts and tools for our considerations.
+This book is organized as follows: In Chapter~ \ref{sec-key-player}, we present the setting and discuss the necessary concepts and tools for our considerations.
 In particular, we define the autocorrelation and the Fourier--Bohr coefficients of a measure.
+The material of this chapter is used throughout the whole book.

-We then discuss the fundamental seminorms and the associated Besicovitch and Weyl type spaces and introduce the framework of $\mathcal{A}$-representations.
+We then discuss the fundamental seminorms and the associated Besicovitch and Weyl type spaces and introduce the framework of $\mathcal{A}$-representations, see Chapter~\ref{ch:besweyl}.

-Section \ref{sec-mean} is devoted to mean almost periodicity.
-We first introduce and discuss this notion for functions and measures and then turn to our first main result, Theorem \ref{single element}.
-Finally, we discuss applications and show how our result contains the mentioned earlier results of \cite{Gouere-1} and \cite{bm}.
+Chapter~\ref{sec-mean} is devoted to mean almost periodicity.
+We introduce and study this notion for functions and measures and then turn to our first main result, Theorem~\ref{single element}.
+Finally, we discuss applications and show how our result contains the mentioned earlier results of \cite{bm} and \cite{Gouere-1}.

-Section \ref{sec-Besicovitch} deals with Besicovitch almost periodicity.
-This section is the core of our article.
+Chapter~\ref{sec-Besicovitch} deals with Besicovitch almost periodicity.
 We first present a thorough study of Besicovitch almost periodic functions.
 In particular, we show that the $p$-Besicovitch almost periodic functions form a Banach space for every $p\geq 1$.
-For $p=2$ this space is even a Hilbert space with a natural orthonormal basis given by the characters of the group.
-Expansion with respect to this orthonormal basis gives a convincing Fourier type theory and is the basis for our solution to Problem 2.
+For $p=2$ this space is a Hilbert space with a natural orthonormal basis given by the characters of the group.
+Expansion with respect to this orthonormal basis gives a Fourier type theory and is the basis for our solution to Problem 2.
 This solution is presented in Theorem \ref{Bap and BT}.
-As an application, we give in Theorem \ref{coro:weak-model-set} and its proof a new approach to results of \cite{BHS,KR} dealing with weak model sets.
+As an application, we give in Corollary \ref{coro:weak-model-set} and its proof a new approach to results of \cite{BHS,KR} concerning weak model sets.